Skip to Main Content

 • Participating Physician Groups (PPG)

-Autism, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger's syndrome comprise a group of conditions collectively called autism spectrum disorders (ASDs).
+Autism Spectrum Disorders (ASDs) include the former diagnoses of Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS), Asperger's Syndrome and Autism.
 Autism is a developmental disorder that presents in the first few years of life and profoundly interferes with the individual's lifelong functioning.

 Screening